bluescarni/mppp/doc/complex128.rst

    where the ``sin()`` function is resolved via argument-dependent lookup.

    Various :ref:`overloaded operators <complex128_operators>` are provided.
-Alternative comparison functions treating NaNs specially are also provided for use in the C++ standard library (and wherever strict weak ordering relations are needed).
+Alternative comparison functions treating NaNs specially are also provided.

    The :cpp:class:`~mppp::complex128` class is a `literal type
    <https://en.cppreference.com/w/cpp/named_req/LiteralType>`__, and, whenever possible, operations involving